damusss/WithUI/docsmd/extra.md

 Set the sound that will play when clicking an element

+## raycast(position: Coordinate) -> Element | None

+Shoot a ray to the UI elements and return the first one to be hit, if any

 ## get_all_elements() -> list[Element]

 Return a copy of the list containing all elements existing.
 Useful to apply settings like a theme during runtime